Nethereum/Covid19-Immunity-Cert-Attestation/README.md

 * Guardian(s), if the person has a disability or is a minor a list of people that can be used as user signers.
 * Testing kit id: Unique identifier of the testing kit, as we have seen some testing kits have proven to give invalid results.
 (A supply chain link )
 * Certificate expiry date.
 We don't know how long the antibodies will last, so continuous check to validate antibodies, studies like this indicates that they can last 3 years on previous coronavirus https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2851497/, although other papers indicate 1 year.
-* Certficate creation date.
+* Certificate creation date.
 This allows to validate against expired signers, test centres, etc.

 --Extra data thoughts
 Certificate token, if linked to a token (like baseline)